Equity mutual funds

-When you invest in an equity fund, your money will go primarily into stocks of publicly traded companies.
+When you invest in an equity mutual fund, your money will go primarily into stocks of publicly traded companies.
 As a result, equity funds act more like stocks: They have a higher potential for growth but more risk.
 Equity funds can be a good choice if you're young, as you have more time to recover from a sudden downturn.

 - Nano-cap if the companies' shares are worth less than $50 million